sititou70/cake-mod2017/README.md

 # cake-mod2017
-Docker cakephp environment for mod2017.
+Docker cakephp environment for mod2017 and mod2018.

 ## Requirement
 docker and docker-compose environment.